inkstitch/pyembroidery/README.md

 ### Units

 * The core units are 1/10th mm.
-This is what 1 refers to within most formats, and internally within pyembroidery itself.
+This is what 1 refers to within most formats, and internally within pystitch itself.
 You are entirely permitted to use floating point numbers.
 When writing to a format, fractional values will be lost, but this shall happen in such a way to avoid the propagation of error.
 Relative stitches from position ( 0.0,  0.31 ) of (+5.4, +5.4), (+5.4, +5,4), (+5.4, +5,4) should encode as changes of 5,6 6,5 5,6.
 Taking the relative distance in the format as the integer change from the last integer position to the new one, maintaining a position as close to the absolute position as possible.
 All fractional values are considered significant.

 In some read formats the formats themselves have a slightly different unit systems such as .PCD or .MIT these alternative units will be presented seamlessly as 1/10th mm units.